HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 <a hreflang="en" href="https://web.dev/articles/bfcache">The back/forward cache (bfcache)</a> is a browser optimization feature that improves the speed and efficiency of navigating between web pages by caching a fully interactive snapshot of a page in memory when a user navigates away from it.
 However, not all sites are eligible for bfcache.
 With an <a hreflang="en" href="https://html.spec.whatwg.org/multipage/nav-history-apis.html#nrr-details-reason">extensive eligibility criteria</a>, the easiest way to check if the site is eligible is to <a hreflang="en" href="https://developer.chrome.com/docs/devtools/application/back-forward-cache">test it in Chrome DevTools</a>.

-Let’s look deeper by checking a few eligibility criteria that are quite a common cause and easily measurable using lab data.
+Let's look deeper by checking a few eligibility criteria that are quite a common cause and easily measurable using lab data.

-One of the “usual suspects” is the `unload` event that is triggered when a user navigates away from a page.
-Due to its unreliable behaviour and its incompatibility with how bfcache preserves a page’s stage, `unload` event makes the page ineligible for bfcache.
+One of the "usual suspects" is the `unload` event that is triggered when a user navigates away from a page.
+Due to its unreliable behaviour and its incompatibility with how bfcache preserves a page's stage, `unload` event makes the page ineligible for bfcache.
 Important to note here is that this feature is specific for browsers on desktops.
 Mobile sites ignore the `unload` event.
 This behavior could explain CLS improvement over the years gap between mobile and desktop numbers from  Figure xxx: *The percent of websites having good CLS, segmented by device and year.*

 {{ figure_markup(
   image="unload-usage.png",